 5. Drink the Night Before a Morning Workout

 To stay one step ahead of the disastrous effects of dehydration, it’s important that everyone starts their day and or workout hydrated, drink during activity and rehydrate when it’s over.
 If you or your kids have a morning workout on the agenda (summer camps and tournaments, anyone?), you need to prioritize hydration the night before, Williams says.
 That’s because, after spending eight hours in bed not drinking anything, it’s easy to wake up in a dehydrated state, and that’s even before you factor in exercise.

 Bede recommends drinking plenty of water a couple of hours before bed and upon waking.
 Try water and healthy juices at breakfast to get the kids to drink up.

 6. Opt for Water (Not Soda!)
 During Airplane Flights

 During summer travel with your family, stints in airports and on airplanes can be very dehydrating.
 It’s easy not to drink as much as you usually do when you’re on the go, and airplanes are known for low-humidity air that contributes to low hydration statuses upon touchdown.

 Pack an empty refillable water bottle in your family’s carry-on bags and, after going through security, fill them up with water.
 Many airports now have water fountains designed specifically for refilling water bottles.
 Pack a Pedialyte powder stick to add to your water to make sure you’re replenishing needed electrolytes.
 Skip the vending machine soda and, when the beverage cart passes through the cabin on your flight, opt for water.
-“Soft drinks do a poor job at rehydration and the high sugar concentration can interfere with your body’s ability to absorb water,” says Bede.
+“Soft drinks do a poor job at rehydration and the high sugar concentration can interfere with your body’s ability to absorb water,” says Williams.